chainguard-dev/edu/content/chainguard/migration/migrating-python.md

 ## Chainguard Images for Python Overview

-We distribute two versions of our [Python Chainguard Image](https://edu.chainguard.dev/chainguard/chainguard-images/reference/python/), one for development that includes shells such as bash and package managers such as pip and a production image that removes these tools for increased security.
+We distribute two versions of our [Python Chainguard Image:](https://edu.chainguard.dev/chainguard/chainguard-images/reference/python/): a development image that includes shells such as bash and package managers such as pip and a production image that removes these tools for increased security.
 Our production images are tagged as `latest`, while our development images are tagged as `latest-dev`.

 ## Migrating a Python Application